Arsh25/Oracl/README.md

   - Compare uploaded pcaps with data seen on the network

 ## Development
-__Note:__ This project is under heavy development bu we will always try and keep the test branch in some working state.
+__Note:__ This project is under heavy development but we will always try and keep the test branch in some working state.

 ### Current State